Hong Kong national football team: Post-Asian Cup times

 On 29 May 2024, Jørn Andersen announced his resignation as head coach of the Hong Kong national team after over 2 years in charge.
 On 28 August 2024, English manager Ashley Westwood was appointed as the new head coach of the Hong Kong national football team, succeeding Jørn Andersen.
 In September 2024, Hong Kong travelled to Fiji and played two friendly matches against Oceania countries, Solomon Islands and Fiji.
 In October 2024, the team also travelled to Europe for the first time where they played against Liechtenstein.
 On 8 December 2024, Yapp Hung Fai became the first-ever Hong Kong player to reach 100 international caps against Mongolia during the 2025 EAFF E-1 Football Championship Preliminary Round.

+Kai Tak fever in 2025

-On 10 June 2025, Hong Kong played their 2027 AFC Asian Cup qualification home game against India at the Kai Tak Stadium, which resulted in a 1–0 win for the hosts in the stadium's maiden official football match.
+On 10 June 2025, Hong Kong played their 2027 AFC Asian Cup qualification home game against India at the Kai Tak Stadium for the first time, which resulted in a 1–0 win for the hosts in the stadium's maiden official football match.
 All tickets were sold out and a new attendance record was set for a Hong Kong football match with 42,570 spectators.

+On 18 November, Hong Kong failed to qualify for the 2027 AFC Asian Cup after succumbing to a 1–2 loss against Singapore in front of a record crowd of 47,762.
+On 24 November, Ashley Westwood stepped down from the role.

+After Westwood's departure, the HKFA appointed former Eastern SC Roberto Losada as their interim coach leading up to the national team's final 2027 AFC Asian Cup final qualication match against India which ended in a loss.
+Among 300 applicants, Losada was then appointed as the permanent Hong Kong national team's head coach in early June.
+His side started off with a friendly international win against Mongolia at home and then an away loss to Cambodia.